Follow us on Instagram

 The devil is in the details!
 But the joy is there too- the closer someone gets to your quilt, the more there should be for them to appreciate.
 This class includes a variety of detail techniques that should delight both the viewer and the quilter every time.

-Supply List: $30 Kit Fee required (purchase from instructor).
-Bring basic sewing supplies, paper scissors, thread (cotton or decorative-any color).
+Supply List: $25 Kit Fee required (purchase from instructor).

 Denise makes art quilts of megalithic stones and monoliths, and more recent (but still centuries old) monastic ruins.
 Drawing on what is now a portfolio of sixty plus "stone portraits", Denise will discuss her development of both a recognizable style and self-identifying "story", and her evolving adoption and use (and "tweaking") of select art quilt composition and construction techniques (including fabric painting) and “best practices”.
 Topics also include: – telling the stones’ stories through her art – how she constructs her stone structures and landscapes – her management and control of color, texture, and dimensionality – her struggles relative to perspective, depth, and shadowing – the critical role of craftsmanship and art fundamentals in creative expression For more information please see https://labadiefiberart.com/ In-Person and Zoom (Hybrid) Zoom Link is sent to members the day before the meeting.
 If you are not a member and would like to join us via Zoom, please register for the meeting.
 A link will be sent to you a day before the meeting.